hazelcast/hazelcast-reference-manual/src/UpgradingFrom2x.md

 Also MergePolicy interface has been renamed to MapMergePolicy and also returning null from the implemented `merge()` method causes the existing entry to be removed.

 - **IQueue changes:**
 There is no change on IQueue API but there are changes on how `IQueue` is configured.
-With Hazelcast 3.0 there will not be backing map configuration for queue.
+With Hazelcast 3.0 there will be no backing map configuration for queue.
 Settings like backup count will be directly configured on queue config.
 For queue configuration details, please see the [Queue section](#queue).
 - **Transaction API change:**
 In Hazelcast 3.0, transaction API is completely different.
 Please see the [Transactions chapter](#transactions).
 - **ExecutorService API change:**